lepton-eda/lepton-eda/CODE_OF_CONDUCT.md

 1. Remarks that violate the Lepton standards of conduct, including hateful, hurtful, oppressive or exclusionary remarks, are not allowed.
-(Cursing is allowed, but never targetting another person, and neveri n a hateful manner.)
+(Cursing is allowed, but never targetting another person, and never in a hateful manner.)

 2. Remarks that moderators find inappropriate, whether listed in the